lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 In addition to "app_prof", the CBOR map MUST include the elements "methods" and "cred_types".

-The CBOR map MUST NOT include the following elements: "session_id", "uri_path", "initiator", and "responder".
+The CBOR map MUST NOT include the following elements: "session_id", "uri_path", "initiator", "responder", and "trust_anchors".
 A consumer MUST ignore those elements if they are included in the EDHOC_Application_Profile object.

 The CBOR map MAY include other elements.